thicksteadTHpp/thicksteadTHpp.github.io/README.md

 ## License

-The following directories and their contents are Copyright Tom Preston-Werner.
+The css and base structure are from Tom Preston-Werner.
-You may not reuse anything therein without my permission:

-* \_posts/
-* images/

 All other directories and files are MIT Licensed.
 Feel free to use the HTML and CSS as you please.
 If you do use them, a link back to